gertie-sheshe/todo-mentorship/README.md

 # Simple React ToDo App

 App for mentoring beginners on Front End.
 Very cliche to do app.
-The goal is to add more features + make any changes that the app needs
+The goal is to add more features + make any changes that the app needs.
+Technologies: React, Redux, Reselet, Material-UI for styling.

 Features Available